 Our counsellor provides short-term individual counselling, leads group meditations and supports students to positive engage in learning.
 In a case where intensive, ongoing support is required, the counsellor will make this recommendation to parents and caregivers and our school will assist in identifying outside agencies.

 Our counsellor is available to support students during school hours from Monday to Wednesday.
 Students can seek support themselves, or can be referred by a parent or teacher.

 Parents and caregivers are also welcome to meet with the counsellor.

 Referral forms are available at our front counter, from staff, or from the student counsellor.

-The school chaplaincy program complements the role of the staff in their capacity to educate and support our families.
+The school chaplain complements the role of the staff in their capacity to educate and support our families.
 Our chaplain is available for support in times of crisis, grief, family separation and unexpected illness – moments in life which may arise that need extra support.

 As part of our religious identity and mission, our school chaplain works closely with families to build relationships and connect them with our school community.

-The chaplain is available on Fridays during school hours and can also make home visits by negotiation.
+The chaplain is available during school hours.
 If you want to know more, please contact our chaplain through our school’s front office.